R M Cullen

 Parents have no objective information on which to base their assessment of how good their boy might be in five years if he were to play in a good team with a good coach.
 This leads to parental assessments which are wrong more often that they are right.

 However, there are two simple things a parent can do before moving to Australia.
 They can ensure that their boy is playing for a first division club and that he is attending a rugby league school.
 In Auckland that means enrolling at Kelston Boys, Mt Albert Grammar, or St Pauls.
 Even Otahuhu College if academic achievement is not important.
-The associated clubs are Mt Albert, Pt Chev, Marist, Glenora, and Mangere East.
+The associated clubs are Mt Albert, Pt Chev, Richmond, Marist, and Glenora.
 If you think your boy is good enough to make it in Australia, be sure he can make the best team at a decent school and at a club that wins championships.